Sato Nishiki Cherry

 Flowering

-Unlike pink cherry blossoms, the Sato-nishiki bears white flowers.
+Unlike pink cherry blossoms, the Sato Nishiki Cherry bears white flowers.
 One feature of cherries is that the leaves bud at the same time as the flowers.

 Bearing fruit